 - Plans may change benefits, increase premiums and increase copayments at the start of each year.

-- You may have higher annual out-of-pocket expenses than under Original Medicare with supplemental insurance coverage.
+- You may have higher annual out-of-pocket expenses than under Original Medicare with a Medicare supplement (Medigap) plan.

 - Your current doctors or hospitals may not be network providers or may not agree to accept the plan's payment terms.